Sleep is essential for health period!!

 4. Get out in the sun.
 Exposure to sunlight, especially in the morning, helps to keep your circadian rhythm on track.
 This also helps you feel tired in the evening when the sun goes down.

-5. Keep a notepad by your bed.
+5. Keep a notepad beside your bed.
 Is stresses or anxiety preventing you from falling asleep?
 Keep a notepad by your bed to jot down anything on your mind.
 A clear mind will help you fall asleep more quickly.

 7. Meditation / Deep breathing is important for helping the body and mind relax while keeping your focus away from the pain.
 These techniques can also be used to help manage a mid-day painful episodes.